If you don’t see your question answered here, please feel free to contact us.

 Will insurance pay for my treatment?

-I accept insurance for acupuncture patients.
-In order to best serve you, I can verify your insurance benefits before you arrive.
+We accept insurance for acupuncture patients.
+In order to best serve you, we can verify your insurance benefits before you arrive.
 Please click here and complete the online form.
-I will contact you as soon as the benefits are established.
+Someone will contact you as soon as the benefits are established.

 It may take up to 48 hours to verify your coverage.
-If you need to know your acupuncture benefits sooner, you may contact me with your information or call your insurance provider directly.
+If you need to know your acupuncture benefits sooner, you may contact us with your information or call your insurance provider directly.

 Can I gift your services to someone?